Thomas Plewman QC

 - Chambers & Partners 2017

-He has an extensive commercial litigation practice and appeared in cases listed in The Lawyers’ top 20 for each of 2011, 2013 and 2015 - British Sky Broadcasting Limited and Others v Office of Communications CAT 20; Deutsche Bank AG v Sebastian Holdings Inc EWHC 3463 and in 2015, Cattles Group v PriceWaterhouseCoopers LLP, which settled after written opening submissions had been filed but before evidence was heard.
-He is now acting for amongst others Autonomy Corporation Limited in its actions to recover losses from erstwhile directors and others arising from Hewlett Packard's £8bn acquisition of Autonomy in 2011, and for Ticketus LLP in its attempts to recover the losses suffered on the advance purchase of Rangers’ season tickets following the Club’s liquidation.
+He has an extensive commercial litigation practice and appeared in cases listed in The Lawyers’ top 20 for each of 2017, 2015, 2013 and 2011 - Holyoake v Candy (2017, Ch), Cattles Group v PriceWaterhouseCoopers LLP (2015, settled after opening submissions filed), Deutsche Bank AG v Sebastian Holdings Inc EWHC 3463, British Sky Broadcasting Limited and Others v Office of Communications CAT 20.
+2017 has been heavily taken up by the trial in Holyoake v Candy which finishes just before Easter.
+In 2016 he acted for amongst others Goldman Sachs in the jurisdiction appeal on its claim against a collapsed Portuguese Bank, for Baker Tilly in professional negligence claims brought by Exsus Travel, for some of the shareholders of Omega Group Limited in the trial of unfair prejudice claims brought against the company in the BVI, for Autonomy Corporation Limited in its actions to recover losses from erstwhile directors and others arising from Hewlett Packard's £8bn acquisition of Autonomy and for Ticketus LLP in its attempts to recover the losses suffered on the advance purchase of Rangers’ season tickets following the Club’s liquidation.
 His breadth of experience equips him to act across wide ranging commercial fields, from banking and company law to competition, and auditors’ and solicitors’ professional negligence to breach of copyright and confidential information

 Recent cases include: